IMPDGroup/Coding_Test/README.md

 where $E_0$ is the internal energy at the reference volume $V_0$ and $B_0$ and $B_0'$ are the bulk modulus and its pressure derivative at $V_0$, respectively.
 The equilibrium volume $V_0$ is found by minimizing the energy with respect to $V$.

 In this problem, we will use the Birch–Murnaghan equation of state to calculate the equilibrium volume of a crystal.
-The input file, eos.csv, contains Volume (A^3/atom) and Energy (eV/atom) data for a crystal at various volumes.
+The input file, ***eos.csv***, contains Volume (A^3/atom) and Energy (eV/atom) data for a crystal at various volumes.
 To simplify the problem, we will use the following equation for the EOS fitting:

 $$E(V) = a + bV^{-2/3} + cV^{-4/3} + dV^{-6/3}$$